 That’s an important distinction!

-Whatever system you choose, it’s likely that you and your team will be successful at getting the software implemented.
+system you choose, it’s likely that you and your team will be successful at a Dynamics 365 Implementation.
 The challenge is “meeting expectations.”

 Why do ERP and CRM projects fail to meet expectations?